Beyond ‘training’: Dynamic Context Propagation in Keras!

 When a layer is instantiated, it registers the call-context arguments provided in the

-signature actually includes the argument and its resolved value isn’tNone
+callsignature actually includes the argument and its resolved value isn’tNone, it’s injected into thekwargsfor the actualcallmethod invocation.The

 Final Thoughts